 In addition, the state has several poker rooms that offer card games.
 Unlike casino games, card games have never been illegal in California, and there are 66 card rooms available in the state.
 These establishments date back to 1872.

 Players must be 21 or older to gamble legally in California at casinos with an alcohol license, and 18 or older at tribal casinos without an alcohol license.
 However, remember that online gambling is currently illegal in the Golden State.
-Only California sweepstakes casinos are available for players, and these sites allow players aged 18 or older.
+Stake.us and free online slots are available at Gambino Slots, and the sites allow players aged 18 or older to play.

 The California Gambling Control Commission (CGCC) regulates casinos in California.
 The commission was founded in 1997 to regulate poker rooms and later expanded to all casino operations in the state.
 If California legalizes online gambling, the CGCC will likely be responsible for regulating online casinos, poker sites, and sportsbooks in the Golden State.

 If you want to enjoy casino-style games on your Android device, you’re in the right place.
-Plenty of choices exist for players who love spinning slots or trying their luck at table games on their smartphones or tablets.
-To help you get started, we’ve rounded up some of the top California social casino apps on the Google Play Store.
+If you love spinning slots on your smartphone or tablet, you’re in the right place.
+To help you get started, we’ve rounded up some of the top California casino apps on the Google Play Store.

-Many California sweepstakes casinos for iOS mobile devices offer a more immersive experience designed with your iPhone or iPad in mind.
-Below, we’ve examined a range of social casino apps available on the App Store, and listed the best sweepstakes casino apps below.
+Many California casinos for iOS mobile devices offer a more immersive experience designed with your iPhone or iPad in mind.
+Below, we’ve examined a range of casino apps available on the App Store and listed the best casino apps below.

 Tribes, voter initiatives, and legislative efforts have shaped California’s online gambling laws.
 From the early efforts to bring gambling to the Golden State, to significant gambling operators attempting to legalize mobile sports betting, let’s take a closer look at the key milestones in CA’s online gambling history.